Labelled well-quasi-order for permutation classes

 There are a variety of notions of structure that interpolate between wqo and lwqo.
-Specialising his notion to our context, Pouzet~\cite{pouzet:un-bel-ordre-da:} defined the class $\C$ to be \emph{$n$-well-quasi-ordered} (\emph{$n$-wqo}) if the set of all permutations in $\C$ labeled by an $n$-element antichain is wqo.
-The following result is trivial, but it arises in several of our discussion related to $n$-wqo, so we make it explicit here.
+Specialising his notion to our context, Pouzet~\cite{pouzet:un-bel-ordre-da:} defined the class~$\C$ to be \emph{$n$-well-quasi-ordered} (\emph{$n$-wqo}) if the set of all permutations in~$\C$ labelled by an $n$-element antichain is wqo.
+The following result is trivial, but it arises in several of our discussions related to $n$-wqo, so we make it explicit here.